pydata/xarray/doc/computation.rst

    for label, arr_window in r:
       # arr_window is a view of x

-Finally, the rolling object has ``construct`` method, which gives a view of the original ``DataArray`` with the windowed dimension attached to the last position.
+Finally, the rolling object has a ``construct`` method which returns a view of the original ``DataArray`` with the windowed dimension in the last position.
-You can use this for more advanced rolling operations, such as strided rolling, windowed rolling, convolution, short-time FFT, etc.
+You can use this for more advanced rolling operations such as strided rolling, windowed rolling, convolution, short-time FFT etc.

 .. ipython:: python